-New Student Services oversees and coordinates orientation for incoming undergraduate students at the beginning of each fall, spring, and summer school semester, as well as multiple summer orientation sessions for first-year students admitted for the fall semester.
+New Student Services oversees and coordinates orientation for incoming undergraduate students at the beginning of each fall, spring, and summer school semester, as well as multiple orientation sessions in June and July for first-year students admitted for the fall semester.
 New Student Services serves new freshman and transfer students by: acclimating them to the campus and surrounding community; providing information and assistance concerning academic policies, procedures, requirements, and registration; serving as a campus information and referral agent; and hosting opportunities for campus offices and organizations to interact with new students through programs and events.
-New Student Services (NSS) strives to provide a holistic, encompassing student development approach to new student programming to achieve goals that ultimately support the missions of NSS, the Division of Student Affairs, as well as the University.
+New Student Services (NSS) strives to provide a holistic, encompassing student development approach to new student programming to achieve goals that ultimately support the missions of NSS, the Division of Student Affairs and the University.
 Student fees provide the entire budget for all NSS student programs.
-In addition to orientation, NSS coordinates Longhorn Welcome, a series of events to welcome students in the fall; Spring Transition Week, an extended orientation experience for transfer students; and Horns Helping Horns, which serves financially independent students who have little or no family support and limited resources.